tablecheck/mongoid-ultra/README.md

 ## Roadmap

+- [ ] Establish maintainers and governance board.
 - [x] Use a publicly visible CI (Github Actions) as the primary CI.
 - [ ] Remove Evergreen CI, MRSS submodule, and other MongoDB corporate baloney.
 - [ ] Publish documentation.